Switchback Travel (Jason Hummel)

 Whether you’re a resort ripper or earn your turns in the backcountry, ski bibs are a nice alternative to pants, offering unmatched protection alongside a healthy dose of style.
-And there are more women's-specific options now than ever: Brands like Flylow and Trew Gear have made a name for themselves with their cult-classic bibs, and all the traditional players—including Patagonia, Arc’teryx, and Helly Hansen—have their hat in the ring.
+And there are more women's-specific options now than ever: Brands like Flylow and Trew Gear have made a name for themselves with their cult-classic designs, and all the traditional players—including Patagonia, Arc’teryx, and Helly Hansen—have their hat in the ring.
 The bibs here range from entry-level models to burly hardshells and stretch-infused designs that maximize mobility and breathability.
-Below we break down the best women’s ski bibs of the 2024-2025 season.
-For more information, see our buying advice and comparison table below the picks.
+Below we break down the best women’s ski bibs of the 2025 season.
+For more information, see our buying advice and comparison table below the picks, as well as a rundown on how we test women's ski bibs.
 And for a wider look at the market, our unisex ski bibs round-up includes both men's and women's designs.

 Best for: Resort/backcountry